wkumari/draft-wkumari-dnsop-extended-error/README.md

       Errors" registry Section 4.1.
    o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may
       hold additional textual information.
-Note: EXTRA-TEXT may be zero octets in length, indicating there is no EXTRA-TEXT included.
+Note: EXTRA-TEXT may be zero
-      Care should be taken not to leak private information that an